An Easy to Build Modern Address Sign

 My son recently bought his first house.
 It is so exciting for him to have a home of his own!
-As a housewarming gift, I created this easy to build modern address sign just for him that would reflect his style and the vision he has for his home!
+As a housewarming gift, I created this easy to build modern address sign just for him that would reflect his style and the vision he has for his new home!

 The base of the Modern Address Sign is plain plywood which has been stained then sealed with spar urethane.
 The frame is pine that has been painted with exterior latex paint.
 The numbers are standard house numbers and the planter is held in place with a regular hose clamp.